bowman2001/hugo-mod-meta/README.md

 # hugo-mod-meta

-This module generates the title tag and meta tags for a Hugo website.
-These tags are processed by search engines and social networks.
-Special schema data in the format JSON-LD is created for search engines.
-Social networks have defined opengraph and twitter tags, which are also created.
+This module generates the title, many meta tags and and JSON+LD schema scripts for [Hugo](https://gohugo.io) pages.
+These are processed by search engines and social networks to create a better preview of the content on their pages.

 Hugo already offers a set of internal templates for this purpose:
 - [**Open Graph**](https://gohugo.io/templates/internal/#open-graph) for Facebook and others
 - [**Twitter Cards**](https://gohugo.io/templates/internal/#twitter-cards)
 - The **Schema** template is undocumented but is using the same concept as the other two templates

-The Hugo templates are doing fine if we stick to the data parameters and the content organization they expect.
-They are the starting point for this project.
+The Hugo templates are doing fine as long as we stick to the data parameters and the content organization they expect.
+They were the starting point for this project.

 ## Why this new module then?